DJBrohawk/GT7-Randomizer/ReadMe.txt

 With this app, you'll be able to do a number of things:

-1) Pick a random GT3 car, GT4 car, OR a car from a list of your own creation (more on that below)
+1) Pick a random GT3 car, GT4 car, OR a random car out of *every car in the game*, with the ability to limit the pool of cars the app can choose from

-2) Pick a random track, complete with a multitude of bonus randomization options
+2) Pick a random track, complete with a multitude of bonus randomization options, also with the ability to limit the pool of tracks

 3) Generate a random car for everyone in your race!